ansible-middleware/keycloak/README.md

 where `sso_product_id` is the ID for the specific Red Hat Single Sign-On version, ie. _101971_ will install version _7.5_)

+## Included roles

+* `keycloak`: role for installing the service.
+* `keycloak_realm`: role for configuring a realm, with clients and users, in an installed service.

 ## License

 Apache License v2.0 or later